marouenbg/ACHR.cu/paper/paper.md

 The first step of sampling the solution space of metabolic networks involves the generation of warmup points that are solutions of the metabolic model's linear program.
 The sampling
 MCMC chain starts from those solutions to explore the solution space.
-The generation of p warmup points corresponds to flux variability analysis (FVA) solutions for the first p < 2n points, with n the number of reactions in the network, and to randomly generated solutions generated through a random objective vector c for the p > 2n points.
+The generation of p warmup points corresponds to flux variability analysis (FVA) solutions for the first p < 2n points, with n the number of reactions in the network, and corresponds to randomly generated solutions generated through a random objective vector c for the p > 2n points.

 The generation of warmup points is a time-consuming process and requires the use of more than one core in parallel.
 The distribution of the points to generate among the c cores of the computer is often performed through static balancing; which means that each core gets p/c points to generate.
 Nevertheless, the formulation of the problem induces a significant